klaytn/klaytn-docs/docs/getting-started/a-beginners-guide-to-klaytn-bapp/README.md

 This page is for developers who are new to BApp.
 We introduce process of creating Klaytn-based decentralized blockchain application.

 ## What is BApp?
 DApp is abbreviated form for Decentralized Application.
 If you are already familiar with DApps, you can understand Klaytn's BApp in the simillar way.
 If not, you need to understand what BApp(Blockchain Application) is.
+[The Klaytn BAPP](../../misc/vision/bapps.md) shows why we use the word BApp instead of DApp.
 Just as Apple and Goole provide an echosystem for building platforms and createing apps on OS, blockchain platforms(ex.
 Klaytn, Ethereum, EOS etc.) can also create and run application on them.
 Blockchain application has following features:
 * It's open source and operate autonomously without any entity controlling majority.
 * Storing data on blockchain.(once data is stored on the blockchain, it can't be reverted or transformed.)